Key-fung "Johnnie" To (China, 1955) debuted with Chengshi Tejing/ City Police/ The Big Heat (1988), produced by Tsui Hark,

 The overrated Hak Sewui/ Election (2005)

-accounts to little more than a diligent Chinese version of the Godfather.
+amounts to little more than a diligent Chinese version of the Godfather.

 There are lengthy detours that don't serve any purpose, such as